 Donald and Lynda Horowitz Endowed Chair for the Pursuit of Justice

-(held by Associate Dean for Research and Centers, Prof. Margaret Chon)
+(held by Prof. Margaret Chon)

 Established by Don and Lynda Horowitz, active advocates throughout their careers and lives, who remain dedicated to improving the quality and delivery of justice for all.
 The purpose of the chair is to support the development of an evolving interdisciplinary approach to advance understanding of the challenges and opportunities of ensuring equal and meaningful access to high-quality justice for all, with focus on the transformative possibilities and resources that can be used to minimize or eliminate injustice.